hai-vr/documentation/docs/products/vixen/getting-started.md

 Move the slider of the property to change the value.
 You can also choose a value out of range of the slider by editing the number above the slider.

-- The checkbox on the left means the value will be changed to that value when the menu is turned on.
+- If the button on the right says "When active", it means the value will be changed to that value when the menu is active.
-- If that checkbox is ticked off, it means the value will be changed to that value when the menu is turned off.
+- If the button on the right says "When inactive", it means the value will be changed to that value when the menu is inactive.

 ### Change all renderers of the avatar at once